Updated: Apr 21, 2022

 Lately I have met many other parents who have mentioned that they have been considering home-schooling for one reason or another.
-Believe it or not, home-schooling is steadily on the rise here in Australia and according to estimates, the number of families in NSW alone has risen by approximately 70% since 2014.
+Home-schooling is steadily on the rise here in Australia and according to estimates, the number of families in NSW alone has risen by approximately 70% since 2014 (that number has vastly increased since COVID).
 You can read more about that on SBS.

 People choose to home-school for a variety of reasons with the main reasons including religious beliefs, bullying, anxiety and the belief that they can give their child more than the current school system.